google/software-product-sprint/walkthroughs/week-2-server/step-4-client-to-server-walkthrough.md

 The example servlet above uses the `System.out.println()` function to print the user's value to the server logs.

-When you run a dev server, these logs are printed directly to the console that you ran your server from.

-Logs for your live server are shown in
+Logs for your server are shown in
 [Google Cloud's Logs Explorer](https://console.cloud.google.com/logs).

 Make sure your project is selected, and click the `Logs Explorer` tab in the